0xck/jsonlogfmt/README.md

 ```
 Answer is pretty simple this is more complicated.

-Also in addition to Logger object attribetes there are several keys that define some values:
-* _time_ is for formatted time
-* _exctype_ is for name of class of exception
-* _excvalue_ is for exception args attribute (usualyy one contains exception message)
-* _exctrace_ is for formatted exception traceback

 ### Custom extrakeys and argskey
 By default for storing extra data _extra: {data: {}}_ path is used (_extra: {data: {args: {}}}_ for non dict-like args) that behavior can be changed.
 Use `extrakeys` for dict-like obj and `argskey` for non dict-like args).
 E.g. `fmt = JSONMapFormatter(jsonmap=newJSONMap, extrakeys=['newExtrapath', 'subpath'], argskey=['newArgspath'])` gives: